codecowboydotio/event-driven-banking/index.md

 When I read about arbitrary webhooks for my bank account, a lightbulb went off in my head.
 I can do **anything** with an arbitrary webhook.

 It occurred to me that by sending data in a real time fashion to an **arbitrary** **webhook** that what the UP team had done was create a situation where I could start to use **real time event driven banking**.
+The possibilities immediately struck me as being endless.

+## Enter Kafka

+If we are going to talk about event driven architecture, then the software for me is definitely Kafka (yes there are others, but I'm comfortable with Kafka).
+I began to wonder if my bank would send an event to my webhook, and my webhook could act as a Kafka producer and post an event for me.
+I could then have one (or more) consumers come along and pick up these events and do something else with them.

+I could:

+- Post a picture to twitter
+- Pull data from my event bus and push into accounting software
+- Calulate my real time financial position and reconcile as events come in (no overnight processing).

+...the possibilities are really only limited by my imagination.

 ### Markdown